mriffaud/Handbook-for-Business-Growth/README.md

 ![customer_distribution]()

 The chart above shows promessing results as the density of the test group’s purchase is better starting from 1.
-In order to assess if this is a result of the coupon code we are going to check if the upward trend in the test group is statistically significant and not a result of other factor.
+In order to assess if this is a result of the coupon code we are going to check if the upward trend in the test group is statistically significant and not a result of other factors.

 First we need to formulate our null hypothesis, in this case:
 * *h0: the test and control groups have the same retention rate.*